yonghyun-K/yonghyun-K.github.io/index.md

 - PhD in Statistics, Iowa State University (2024)
   Advisor: Professor Jae-Kwang Kim
-- MS in Statistics, Korea University (2018)
-- BS in Statistics, Korea University (2016)
+- BS in Statistics, Seoul National University (2020)

 <a id="contact"></a>